Testing For Track and Field Performance

 Legendary Coach Joe Newton from York High School in Illinois will have a time trial the first day of cross country practice and pass out t-shirts to his best runners.
 He keeps records on the 3 mile race on the same course; the athletes can compare their performance against decades of the top high school runners from York High School.

-In the throwing events, Coach Cappos from the University of Iowa uses his practice meets in the fall with different weight implements to judge future performance.
+In the throwing events, Coach Cappos uses his practice meets in the fall with different weight implements to judge future performance.
 “Typically, if I have a hammer thrower breaking 200’ in the fall with 14.5 pound hammer, that thrower will throw over 200’ in the peak of the season in late spring with the 16 pound hammer.

 Long sprinters can use a time trial of 45 seconds.
 The runner is timed by distance completed in the 45 second time period.
 This type of testing can be used before and after a training block to determine improvement.